-Settlement Conference Mediation is where the parties (and their attorneys if they have attorneys) meet with a mediator shortly before trial to see if they can come to agreement based on what they think the court is going to do.
-Unlike Early Mediation, this typically happens in a single extended meeting, with detailed information about the case provided to the mediator in advance.
+Settlement conference mediation is where the parties (and their attorneys, if they have attorneys) meet with a mediator shortly before trial to see if they can come to an agreement based on what they think the court is going to do.
+Unlike early mediation, this typically happens in a single extended meeting, with detailed information about the case provided to the mediator in advance.

-If you are interested in having one of our attorneys act as your mediator, we would ask that the initial meeting be with both of you, so that the other party is not concerned about what might have been said behind their back to influence the mediator.
+If you are interested in having one of our attorneys act as your mediator, we ask that the initial meeting be with both you and your spouse, so that the other party is not concerned about what might have been said behind their back to influence the mediator.

-Our mediators do also encourage each party also have an attorney he or she can consult with for legal advice and who can prepare any legal documents that are needed.
+Our mediators also encourage each party to have an attorney he or she can consult with for legal advice and who can prepare any legal documents that are needed.

-We encourage you to take a look at our Mediation attorney profiles to find the best fit for your needs.
-If you are unsure what to ask or how to look for the right divorce attorney, contact us, and we’ll be happy to help match you with the right attorney for your situation.
+We encourage you to take a look at our mediation attorney profiles to find the best fit for your needs.
+If you are unsure of what to ask or how to look for the right divorce attorney, contact us and we’ll be happy to help match you with the right attorney for your situation.